 Karel Van Eycken made a full career as building engineer in his country.
-At the same time, he studied music since his youth : first the fundamentals of musical theory and solfège with his grand-father (who was director of several bands) ; afterwards as an autodidact.
-Composing happened only during the spare free time.
-Many compositions were made but by lacking contacts in the music world, they ended in the slide.
+At the same time, since his youth, he studied music .
+First the fundamentals of music theory and solfège with his grandfather (who was director of several bands) – afterwards as an autodidact.
+Composing happened only during the scarce free time.
+Many compositions were made but by lacking contacts in the music world, they were never published.

 About my music.